 We will not have a textbook.
-However, many references are useful (Boas, 2006; Wilks, 2011; Snieder, 2004; Arfken et al., 2013; Bender and Orszag, 1978; Gottlieb and Orszag, 1981; Fowler, 2011).
+However, many references are useful (???????).
 Many are available electronically through the Brown Library.
-We will solve problems drawn from many geophysics and geology textbooks (LeBlond and Mysak, 1978; Turcotte, 1997; Schubert et al., 2001; Turcotte and Schubert, 2002; Aki and Richards, 2002; Drazin and Reid, 2004; Holton, 2004; McWilliams, 2006; Vallis, 2006; Marshall and Plumb, 2008; Cushman-Roisin and Beckers, 2010), but these books are not required for the course.
+We will solve problems drawn from many geophysics and geology textbooks (?????????), but these books are not required for the course.
 If electronic copies of them are available at Brown, I have added an url to the bibliography here and on the website.

 Computation may involve Matlab, Mathematica, Python, R, FORTRAN, or many other languages, depending on the problem and your experience.
-Write-ups in LATEX are encouraged, and templates are available from the AGU.
+Write-ups in LaTeX are encouraged, and templates are available from the AGU or on Overleaf.
 Write-ups will be in Geophysical Research Letters (GRL) format and length (fewer than 12 publishing units, where publishing units = # of words/500 + # of figures + # of tables).